lejaja9/Riddlers/README.md

 * **[Riddles.py](Riddles)**
     * [Euler #102](https://projecteuler.net/problem=102)
         * This problem is basically 538's [10/22/21 Riddler Classic](https://fivethirtyeight.com/features/who-betrayed-dunes-duke-leto/), so I could not pass on the opportunity to solve it.

-            The key of this problem is figuring out how to determine of a point lies in a triangle.
+            The key of this problem is figuring out how to determine if a point lies in a triangle.
 Here is what I saw:

             ![](Vizes/Euler/102triangle.png)